Pennsylvania

 - Lake area, depth, structure — Identity, surface area, coordinates and county/state are from the ProjectD canonical waterbody index (snapshot conus-20260518-v1, group gnis:01193175).
 Maximum depth and regulation links were not available from an acceptable source and are intentionally omitted.

-- Regulations — verify current rules with before fishing
+- Regulations — verify current state and local regulations before fishing

 Last revised · Back to Lake Guide